-Here are some of our favorite children’s books for spring, plus creative arts and craft ideas to go with each one, to help you kick off the spring season!
+Here are some of our favorite children’s books about spring, plus creative arts and craft ideas to go with each one, to help you kick off the spring season!

 Every spring here in the midwest feels like a sigh of relief.
 The snow is melting, the sun is shining, and we stand witness to new life emerging wherever we look.